ph1p/vuepress-jsdoc/README.md

 ## Custom readme

-You can easily add a custom readme by passing the `--readme` parameter or place a `README.md` inside your source folder.
+You can easily add a custom path to your readme by using the `--readme ./path/to/file.md` parameter.
+If you move a `README.md` inside your source folder, it should resolve it automatically.
 You can set the title by passing it to the `sidebarTree('Mainpage title')` function.

 ## @vuepress comment block